jamesAforster/CV/README.md

 My career before development was all about empathy, communication, understanding and trust.
 I feel like those are skills that are massively important in development; trust within a team when working to tight schedule, the importance of understanding briefs and communicating expectations to clients, empathising with others when they are struggling, and being able to be open and honest about your own technical challenges are all critical to being an effective developer.
 I'm driven, conscientious and people-orientated, and love working closely with others in a team and learning from them.

-**Problem Solving**

-Something that I've learned is that every problem has a solution, even the solution is to rethink the problem.
-Someone told me at Makers that "being a developer is being paid to be frustrated", and that stayed with me!
-The growth mindset I have developed means that I take a pragmatic and determined approach to problem solving, and I find that I excel at the creative aspect of developing solutions.

 **Clean Code**

 I have a very strong attention to detail and always aspire to apply the concepts of code craftsmanship, a subject that I find quite exciting.
 I'm currently reading Clean Code by Robert Martin and it's reaffirming the appeal and necessity clean, maintainable, readable and scalable code.
 This is an ongoing (neverending) process, and I know that there is always more work to be done on this front.

+**Problem Solving**

+The growth mindset I have developed means that I take a pragmatic and determined approach to problem solving, and I find that I excel at the creative aspect of developing solutions.
+Something that I've learned is that every problem has a solution, even the solution is to rethink the problem.
+Someone told me at Makers that "being a developer is being paid to be frustrated", and that stayed with me!
+It's so important to not let that get on top of you.

 ## Education
 #### Makers Academy (June '20 Cohort)